adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 1. Because their intention is clear

-Whether you're looking at HTML or CSS, you know what you're affecting.
-With visual class names you end up having to sprinkle several class names on to each element, ending up with a vague understanding of the intention of these visual class names.
-This is hard to maintain.
+The intention of a semantic class name is clear, whether you're viewing the HTML or the CSS.
+Understanding the intention of an element when it has a sprinkling of visual classes is far less clear.
+At most you'll have a vague understanding of the stylistic intentions.

 ## 2. Because it's easier to build responsive sites